Jonajor/movies-battle/README.md

 ***3.2.
 Documentation
 In this project I used OpenApi, you can see swagger running in [this link](http://localhost:8080/swagger-ui/index.html) after to runner the application local.***
-The file openapi.yaml is disponible in the project too.
+You can see the documentation in [this link](https://movie-batle.herokuapp.com/swagger-ui/index.html) The file openapi.yaml is disponible in the project too.

 ```